 Futarasan-jinja Shrine 日光二荒山神社

-A shrine to the sacred mountains
+A shrine to the sacred mountain

 - The spectacular mausoleum, Toshogu Shrine next door

 - Nearby Rinnoji Temple